kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ## Viscosity

-### Dynamic Viscosity

 A fluid's *viscosity* is a measure of the fluid's resistance to motion under an applied shear force.
 When you stir a pot of honey the spoon generates the "applied shear force".
 The difficulty in moving the spoon due to the fluid's resistance is a specific property of the honey, *i.e.* the honey's viscosity.

-How is this fluid property *quantified*.
+In the following sections we will introduce two different (but very closely related) definitions of the viscosity.
+The so-called *dynamic viscosity* will be represented by the Greek letter eta ($\eta$).
+Imagine you have a tube or pipe (or drinking straw) held horizontally with a fluid inside.
+You blow into the tube in order to move the fluid a certain distance in the tube.
+The amount of force required to perform this task will depend on the fluid's dynamic viscosity.

+The second viscosity is called the *kinematic viscosity* and will be represented by the Greek letter nu ()$\nu$).
+Imagine a tank filled with a liquid that has a crack or small opening.
+The amount of time it takes for the liquid to leak or drain from the tank under its own weight will depend on the fluid's kinematic viscosity.

+### Dynamic Viscosity

 We start off in the same way as every other fluids textbook.
 Imagine two flat surfaces separated by the fluid of interest.
 The plates are large so that we can ignore what is going on at the edges.
 A force $F$ is applied to the upper surface in order for it to maintain a constant velocity $v$.
 The lower surface remains stationary.
 The distance between the surfaces (the thickness of the layer of fluid) is $y$.
 Here is a picture of the setup I have in mind.